Jade Plant Care: 7 Secrets to Keep Yours Thriving

 Fall Every 3–4 weeks Slow down as growth slows

-Winter Every 4-6 weeks Plant is dormant—go easy!
+Winter Every 4–6 weeks Plant is dormant — go easy!

-Step 2: Light Requirements—Finding the Sweet Spot
+Step 2: Light Requirements — Finding the Sweet Spot

 My first jade was near a north-facing window.
 It survived, but it didn’t thrive.
 The stems stretched out, leaves were spaced far apart, and the whole plant looked leggy and weak.
+When I moved it to a south-facing window, everything changed within a few weeks — the new growth was compact and healthy.

 Best Light Conditions

-• Ideal: South or west-facing window with bright, indirect light
+• Ideal: south- or west-facing window with bright, indirect light

-• Acceptable: East-facing window (gets morning sun)
+• Acceptable: east-facing window (gets morning sun)

-• Avoid: North windows or dark corners
+• Avoid: north windows or dark corners

 Signs Your Jade Needs More Light